-Falling Creek’s 545 acre campus is set in a secluded mountaintop cove in the Blue Ridge Mountains.
+Falling Creek’s 645 acre campus is set in a secluded mountaintop cove in the Blue Ridge Mountains.
 Camp is located near the town of Tuxedo, which is between Asheville, North Carolina, and Greenville, South Carolina.
-It is surrounded by hundreds of acres of privately owned forest and beautiful wilderness (placed in a conservation easement to protect rare plants and animals such as the endangered green salamander and pitcher plant), with close proximity to DuPont State Forest, Pisgah National Forest, and other wilderness areas, Western North Carolina offers an ideal setting for our traditional summer camp.
+It is surrounded by hundreds of acres of privately owned forest and beautiful wilderness (placed in a conservation easement to protect rare plants and animals such as the endangered green salamander and pitcher plant), with close proximity to DuPont State Forest, Pisgah National Forest, and other wilderness areas.
+Western North Carolina offers an ideal setting for our traditional summer camp.

-We have two spring-fed lakes with diving boards, a blob, zip line, our very own roller coaster, and canoe and kayak docks; one mile of private Blue Ribbon trout fishing on the Green River; many acres of pastures for our herd of camp owned horses, two riding rings, and a 24 stall horse barn; 15 miles of professionally built single-track trails for mountain biking, riding, running and hiking; and much more.
+We have two spring-fed lakes with diving boards, a blob, zip line, our very own roller coaster, and canoe and kayak docks; one mile of private Blue Ribbon trout fishing on the Green River; many acres of pastures for our herd of camp owned horses, two riding rings, and a 24 stall horse barn; over 15 miles of professionally built single-track trails for mountain biking, riding, running and hiking; and much more.
 We also have a dock on nearby Lake Summit for our sailing program.

 - Multi-purpose gymnasium with basketball court, indoor soccer, and performance stage.

 - 5 tennis courts, outdoor basketball court, athletic fields, archery and rifle range

 - Arts and crafts and pottery studio, blacksmith and woodworking shop

 - 50-foot climbing tower and camp-owned, 200-foot high granite face at Gilbert’s Rock for climbing.

 - 39 open-air, screened cabins – each with electricity and private bath with shower.

 - Well-equipped health center and doctor’s cottage.